bhklab/handbook/docs/disciplines/Machine_Learning/Unsupervised_Learning/index.md

 # Introduction

 Unsupervised Learning (UL) is a branch of machine learning where the inputs are not labeled.
-Generally speaking, the goal of UL is to find some sort of ``hidden'' (sometimes called "latent") structure in the dataset.
+Generally speaking, the goal of UL is to find some sort of "hidden" (sometimes called "latent") structure in the dataset.

 The two most common tasks in UL are [dimensionality reduction](./Dimensionality_Reduction/index.md) and [clustering](./Clustering/index.md).
 Parts of the field known as [generative modeling](./Generative_Modeling/index.md) also fit under the umbrella of unspervised learning.